jonseymour/node-lines-adapter/README.md

     );
 </pre>

-Note that this lines-adapter is now implemnted in terms of and deprecated in favour of node-lazy.
+Note that this lines-adapter is now implemented in terms of and deprecated in favour of node-lazy.
 Please read the ALTERNATIVES section below for details.

 DESCRIPTION